prisma/specs/caps/Readme.md

 }
 ```

-Combined with the data source schema, the tree is used in 2 ways:
+Combined with the user's Prisma Schema, the tree is used in 2 ways:

 1. [Generating Photon clients](#)
 1. [Validating Queries](#)